kaolinmc/.github/profile/README.md

   </h1>
 </div>

-**Kaolin** is a modern Minecraft: Java Edition modding platform designed to empower developers with powerful tools and clean architecture—while staying lightweight, flexible, and extensible.
+**Kaolin** is a modern Minecraft: Java Edition modding platform designed to empower developers with powerful tools and clean architecture while staying lightweight, flexible, and extensible.

-Whether you're building lightweight tools or overhauling major systems, Kaolin gives you the control and clarity you need to do it your way.

 ## ✨ Features at a Glance

-- ⚙️ **Mixin Support** – Seamlessly integrate with the powerful `kaolinmc/mixin` framework.
+- ⚙️ **Mixin Support** – Developed to take on reloadability and cleanliness for developers.
 - 📦 **Advanced Dependency Management** – Fine-grained control over libraries and extension dependencies, with full runtime resolution and management.
 - 🎯 **Version Targeting Reimagined** – Simplify your extension's compatibility across Minecraft versions with a new take on version handling.
-- 🧩 **Gradle Integration** – Built for modern workflows with native Gradle support and fast builds.
+- 🧩 **Hot swapping** – Built for rapid iteration and ease of use for users.
 - 🔌 **Extensible Core API** – Built from the ground up as an Extension: modularity encourages community-driven enhancements.

----

 ## 💡 Why Kaolin?